Russia budget crunch shows no quick end to economic pain

 So far no decisions have been made on what cuts to make and where they will fall.

-Putin has ordered that spending on defence and national security - which together account for about a third of the federal budget - should not be touched.
+Putin has ordered that spending on defense and national security - which together account for about a third of the federal budget - should not be touched.

 Rebuilding the military is a central part of his appeal to voters, many of whom hanker after the days when the massive Soviet armed forces projected Russian might around the world.